20 Top-Rated Tourist Attractions in Wales

 Updated Mar 14, 2023

-Author Anietra Hamper traveled extensively throughout Wales in the fall of 2022 with photographer Ian Henderson exploring the best experiences, from the cities to the coast and countryside.
+Author Anietra Hamper traveled extensively throughout Wales with photographer Ian Henderson exploring the best experiences, from the cities to the coast and countryside.

 For such a small country, Wales has broad diversity when it comes to attractions, the outdoors, and history, with some of the most breathtaking coastal views in the United Kingdom.
 Some of the best places to visit are actually locations that encompass multiple experiences all in one place, like castles, beaches, villages, and notable landmarks including Thomas Telford-designed bridges.